 Being a successful entrepreneur means that you rely on your abilities and ideas to make your business successful.
 While this may be an important part of the process, you should not let that confidence get in the way of your willingness to continue to learn and grow.

-The business world - and the technology supporting it - are advancing at a breakneck pace, and the quickest way to get your business in trouble is to refuse to adapt to these changes.
+The business world - and the technologies supporting it - are advancing at a breakneck pace, and the quickest way to get your business in trouble is to refuse to adapt to these changes.
 You will find the most success if you surround yourself with people who encourage adding knowledge to the team, as well as committing yourself to accessing resources such as books, podcasts and blogs.

 Leadership and Negotiation